QuantEcon/lecture-python-intro/lectures/prob_dist.md

 where $\lambda \in [0,1]$ is a parameter

+(A discrete distribution has infinite support if the set of points to which it assigns positive probability is infinite.)

 To understand the distribution, think of repeated independent random trials, each with success probability $\theta$.

 The interpretation of $p(i)$ is: the probability there are $i$ failures before the first success occurs.